sergei-mironov/urembed/README.md

 To embed Style.css into Ur/Web module, type

-    $ urembed -o lib/autogen/Style_css.urp Style.css
+    $ urembed -o lib/autogen/Static.urp Style.css

-From the Ur/Web project you will need to add Style\_css library and use the provided function
+From the Ur/Web project you will need to add Static in your main .urp library and use the binary function:

-    # Style_css.urs
+    # Static.urs
+    datatype content = Style_css
-    val binary : unit -> transaction blob
+    val binary : content -> transaction blob

-Particularly, we now can serve the blob to the user:
+Particularly, that is how to serve the blob to the user:

     # Main.ur
     fun serve_css a =
-      b <- Style_css.binary ();
+      b <- Static.binary Static.Style_css;
       returnBlob b (blessMime "text/css")

 Additionally, urembed is able to bind top-level JavaScript functions via JavaScript FFI.
-In order to do it, user has to make sure that FILE has .js extention and contains top-level functions named according to the 'name\_type' format.
+In order to do it, user has to make sure that FILE has .js extension and contains top-level functions named according to the 'name\_type' format.
 For example:

     # FILE.js